itsee-birmingham/standalone_collation_editor/docs/python-services.md

 then be returned to the user in a suitable way.
 Single units are usually processed quickly enough to enable the service to return the file to the user using a standard file download in an HTTP response.
 When processing larger volumes of data some kind of asynchronous task manager will probably be required.
-The code below shows an example of how to instantiate the classes but does not give an example of how to return the data.
+The code below shows an example of how to instantiate the classes but does not give an example of how to return the data as this will vary depending on the platform used.
 If no settings are provided then the ExporterFactory can be created with no arguments.
 If there is no **options** key in the settings then no options argument passed to the constructor.

 New exporters can be added by creating new classes from scratch or inheriting from the basic exporter class provided in the core code.
 Options are passed from the ExporterFactory to the exporter function as keyword arguments.
 Some exporter